PaddleOCR-VL Usage Tutorial¶

 3.1.2 Method 2: Installation and Usage via PaddleOCR CLI¶

-Since inference acceleration frameworks may have dependency conflicts with the PaddlePaddle framework, it is recommended to install them in a virtual environment.
-Taking vLLM as an example:
+Due to potential dependency conflicts between inference acceleration frameworks and PaddlePaddle, it is recommended to install them in a virtual environment:

-# If there is an active virtual environment currently, deactivate it first using `deactivate`
+# If a virtual environment is currently activated, deactivate it first using `deactivate`

 # Create a virtual environment